omicscodeathon/cellitac/data/README.md

 ---
 ###  Data Download
-See the [accessions.txt](./accessions.txt) file for dataset download instructions,
-or follow the link provided below
+Please navigate to the [accessions](../accessions/) directory to find the download instructions file. or follow the link provided below

 Download the 10X Multiome dataset: